These arrived in great shape and packaged nicely. I got them planted.. Can't wait to see what they look like in the spring.

 |Ships Year Round|

-River Birch Live Stakes – Betula nigra
+River Birch Live Stakes – is a Moderate to Slow Grower

 The River Birch Live Stakes is known for its distinctive bark, and its unique, attractive appearance makes it a favorite for landscaping use.
 The bark is thin on young trees with free layers of curling bark that later form into thick, irregular plates.
 The River Birch Live Stakes is moderate to slow growing and can reach a height of 49-82 ft.
 It is tolerant of warmer areas, and its native range includes southern New Hampshire to northern Florida, to the Mississippi River Valley.
 It prefers wet ground on flood plains or near water sources but can grow on higher land, and can be used for erosion control.

-River Birch Live Stakes grows best on wet ground; it can grow at higher elevations.
+River Birch Live Stakes grows best on Wet Ground; it can grow at Higher Elevations.

 It can be used as an ornamental tree as many love the appearance of the rough peeling bark.
 It is capable of growing up to 100 feet but commonly remains near 80 feet.
 It is seen in floodplains swamps bogs and marshes all across the United States.
 It also is a sap-producer although it is used mainly for sweeteners and not syrups.
 It produces fruit late in the spring which is enjoyed by birds.
 Choose Trees like the River Birch to Enjoy for Homes and gardens.
 Have a home or garden?
 These types of trees are excellent to landscape around fixtures like this.
 They are a native tree, so you know they will be very hardy, and they will eventually reseed themselves and Form new trees.